code-423n4/2021-04-vader-findings/README.md

 Judges have the ultimate discretion in determining severity of issues as well as whether/how issues are considered duplicates.
 However, sponsor input is a significant criteria.

-If you disagree with a finding's severity, **leave the original severity label set by the warden** and add a comment indicating your opinion for the judges to review.
+If you disagree with a finding's severity, **leave the original severity label set by the warden and add the label `disagree with severity`** along with comment indicating your opinion for the judges to review.
 It is possible for issues to be considered `0 (Non-critical)`.

 ## Respond to issues